Topology-Driven Goodness-of-Fit Tests in Arbitrary Dimensions: Method

 \subsection{Properties of the TopoTests}

 TopoTests rely on the Euler characteristics curve which is computed based on the Alpha complex of the input sample.
 The Alpha complex captures distance pattern between all data points in the samples.
-Therefore, TopoTest is not capable to discriminate distributions that are different by a distance preserving transformations such as translations, reflections or rotations.
+Therefore, TopoTest is not capable to discriminate distributions that are isometry equivalent, e.g. differ only by translation, reflection or rotation.
 As a consequence TopoTest, contrary to Kolmogorov-Smirnov, is not able to distinguish between e.g. $\mathcal{N}\left((0, 0), )\right)$ from $\mathcal{N}\left((\mu_1, \mu_2), )\right), \alpha \in [-1, 0) \cup (0, 1]$ as those distributions are equivalent up to translation and rotation.
 As a consequence, the alternative hypotheses in Kolmogorov-Smirnov and TopoTest are in fact slightly different: in the former we have $H_1: G \ne F$ while in later the inequality is understood only up to Euler equivalence, cf. Equation~(\ref{eqn:EulerOneSampleHypothesis}).
 The same discussion also applies to the null hypothesis.
 Hence, such pairs of distributions were excluded from the forthcoming numerical study.